turingschool/career-development-curriculum-site/module_two/m2_resume_rubric.md

 ### Scores

 **Exceptional**
-* Resume is clean, easy to read, includes all necessary information, and may have an element that makes it stand out from others
+* Resume is clean, easy to read, includes all necessary information, and may include more information (projects, skills, experience) than is required for an initial draft
+* Skills include anything that has been covered through Mod 2 AND may include some of the skills taught in Mod 3:
+    * BE: Ruby, Rails, SQL
+    * FE: JavaScript, CSS, HTML, React, React Router, Accessibility practices
+    * Both: TDD (Mocha/Chai), Git, GitHub, Agile practices, APIs, Project management tools
-* Projects section is built out and includes 2-3 projects; descriptions are detailed
+* Projects section is built out and includes 2-3 projects; descriptions provide explicit detail to understand the projects
 * Experience section highlights transferable skills
 * Education section includes Turing (experience section only includes Turing if no other professional experience)
 * If a summary is used, it’s concise (3 sentences max), provides info on background tied to new career and highlights transferable skills and/or personal values